$646M+

 A TDEC grant awarded December 2023 to the South Blount and Tuckaleechee Utility Districts serving the Townsend area.

-Infrastructure Investment — District 8B
+The Mountain District — District 8B

 $0M